vadimonus/moodle-qbank_purgecategory/README.md

   - Question bank tabs.
   - Fix error message after deleting questions in category and system contexts.
   - Fix error after deprecating of question_is_only_toplevel_category_in_context.
-- Release 2.0
+- Release 2.0 (build 2025012600)
-    - Renamed from local_purgequestioncategory to qbank_purgecategory
+  - Renamed from local_purgequestioncategory to qbank_purgecategory.
+  - Refactored for Moodle 4 question bank changes.